Marketplace Facilitator Tax - what is it, where did it come from and how do you account for it?

 Once you have mapped the new line items you can finalize the Accounts by clicking "Save Mapping" as in the screenshot below:

-The end result is that you can track how much tax has been held back by Amazon for the state of Washington.
+The end result is that you can track how much tax has been held back by Amazon for under the Marketplace Facilitator Tax system.

-Please note: We highly recommend speaking to your accountant or tax adviser about this new tax handling as it may impact on your sales tax returns for Washington state, and your general sales tax processes.
+Please note: We highly recommend speaking to your accountant or tax adviser about this new tax handling as it may impact on your sales tax returns for Marketplace Tax Collection States, and your general sales tax processes.